ferebee/HIP/mobile-emissions-cessation.md

 This proposal aims to halt MOBILE token emissions and replace them with HNT emissions in accordance with HIP 138.
 It seeks to secure the allocation of 2.9M HNT to the MOBILE treasury and establish a new 1.3M HNT MOBILE Growth Fund in exchange for burning 18.2B MOBILE tokens from the Operations Fund.
 This HIP addresses the specific needs of the MOBILE network following the partial approval of HIP 138.

-HIP 138 clearly states the contingency for the MOBILE network in its Detailed Explanation section:
+HIP 138 unclearly states the contingency for the MOBILE network in its Detailed Explanation section:

 > Revoke the remaining 18.2B MOBILE currently in the MOBILE Operations Fund, and request that Helium Foundation burn these tokens, contingent on the veMOBILE decision to discontinue MOBILE emissions.